ER-Visualizer/Visualizer/deliverables/iteration-plan.md

 The simulations can accept a large number of parameters and will provide helpful visualizations to improve ease of use.
 Users would also be able to simulate different scenarios depending on what action is taken.
 While other simulators already exist, they do not offer the full freedom required for exploring alternative scenarios under different conditions.
 This makes our product superior since our simulations will cover a broader range of possibilities, which will benefit the hospital’s goal to effectively treat as many patients as possible.
 Furthermore, our product will be a web application.
 This increases the accessibility and ease of use for users.
 Being a web application means that our product can be accessible from a widely increased range of devices.

+Existing competitors are Patient Flow Simulator (https://khp-informatics.github.io/patient-flow-simulator/index.html) and Simul8 (https://www.simul8.com/).
+However, Patient Flow Simulator is not very customizable and although simul8 is very customizable and provides good statistics, it is very expensive and not directed at the medical domain.

 #### Q4: How will you build it?